Degree type(s): Master's

-The school counseling concentration of the MS in Counseling program prepares students to meet the demands of individual, career, and group counseling within elementary and secondary school settings.
+The school counseling concentration of the MS in Counseling program prepares students to meet the demands of comprehensive school counselors (classroom, group and individual counselors) within PK-12 school settings.
 This program is designed to prepare students not only as traditional school counselors but also as quality practitioners in the broader field of counseling.

 School Counseling Program Highlights